kasrababazadeh/decayed-teeth-detection/README.md

 - VGG16 architecture, pretrained on ImageNet, is employed for this classification task.

-- Users can fine-tune the pretrained VGG16 model using the provided script.
+- Users can train the pretrained VGG16 model with frozen layers and then fine-tune it by unfreezing the trainable layers using the provided script.

 3. **Overlapped and Non-Overlapped Teeth Classification:**